krisCrossApplesauce/atlas-galactic_resource_market_API/README.md

 # Atlas Galactic Resource Market API

-This API serves as the backend for the Atlas Galactic Resource Market, providing endpoints for managing resources, transactions, and market data.
+This API serves as the backend for the Atlas Galactic Resource Market

 ## Technologies Used